realworldocaml/book/en/objects.md

 inheritance and open recursion.
 Open recursion allows interdependent parts of an object to be defined separately.
-This works because calls between the methods of an object are determined when the object is instantiated, a form of _dynamic_ binding.
+This works because calls between the methods of an object are determined when the object is instantiated, a form of _late_ binding.
 This makes it possible (and necessary) for one method to refer to other methods in the object without knowing statically how they will be implemented.

-In contrast, modules use static binding.
+In contrast, modules use early binding.
 If you want to parameterize your module code so that some part of it can be implemented later, you would write a function or functor.
 This is more explicit, but often more verbose than overriding a method in a class.